 I made the jellyfish have more rounded tentacles as well as a feature tentacle with wavy fronds to make him look more flowing and exotic as jellyfish naturally are.
 The handle of the bucket is also thinner so as not to detract from the tentacles.
 My rock pool creature inspired me to make a creature with a shell on its head.
 It holds a plastic bag and sand shovel to clean up the beach.

 Therefore, I continued to develop even more characters, this time focusing on creating creatures with a clear connotation to a real marine animal – yet still fused into a plastic object.
-The idea was to think outside of the box and create creatures that were quirky and cute but represent a more serious side to the story.
-Their bodies are still recognisable as an animal but a component of them has been changed due to the plastic they have eaten in their marine environment.
+The idea was to think outside of the box and create creatures that were quirky and cute but represent a more serious side to the story: their bodies are still recognisable as an animal but a component of them has been changed due to the plastic they have eaten in their marine environment.

 The animals that I turned into hybrids were a hammerhead shark, bottlenose dolphin, hermit crab, turtle, seahorse, polar bear, penguin and a walrus.
 I thought it would be a good idea to use animals from a variety of places globally, as well as animals that are popular and easily identifiable.
 This way, my audience will not become confused over what the creatures actually are.
 From here, I asked some of my peers what they thought of the characters above and I received positive feedback and discovered which characters were most easily identifiable to my audience and what they thought was ‘funny’, ‘cute’ or ‘an interesting fusion’ of plastic and animal.

 The next step will be to incorporate colour into my creatures.
 This will play an important part in the presentation and style of my campaign.